-s) Immediately upon the effective date of this Order, Respondent shall obtain and use two dedicated pieces of heavy equipment, one for solid waste processing, and one for hazardous waste processing, or Respondent shall maintain a log that clearly documents decontamination each time the single piece of equipment switches from one treatment tank to the other treatment tank.
-Respondent shall also perform and document decontamination of the equipment when moving from one characteristically hazardous category or group (e.g., metals) to another (e.g., corrosives).
+Immediately upon the effective date of this Order, Respondent shall maintain a log that clearly documents decontamination each time the single piece of equipment switches from one treatment tank to the other treatment tank.
+Respondent shall also perform and document decontamination of the equipment when there is an indication that the underlying hazardous constituents of the hazardous waste are different unless the analyses for the waste to be treated will include the same constituents as the previously treated batch.

-t) Immediately upon discovery of noncompliance with any condition or limitation specified in the Permit, Respondent shall notify the Department and provide a description of the noncompliance, the period of noncompliance, and any steps being taken to reduce, eliminate, and prevent recurrence of the noncompliance.
+t) Immediately upon discovery of noncompliance with any condition or limitation specified in the Permit or this Order, Respondent shall notify the Department and provide a description of the noncompliance, the period of noncompliance, and any steps being taken to reduce, eliminate, and prevent recurrence of the noncompliance.
 For the purposes of this paragraph, "immediately" shall mean within 24 hours of discovery.